wir890 - Climate Economics (Complete module description)

 Institute directory Department of Business Administration, Economics and Law (Economics)

-• Master's Programme Sustainability Economics and Management (Master) > Additional Modules
+• Master's Programme Sustainability Economics and Management (Master) > Supplementary Modules

 • Böhringer, Christoph (module responsibility)